Ultimate Packing List to Hike the Camino De Santiago

 I found it much easier to layer, as it’s tricky to manage your temperature whilst walking.
 Sometimes you go up a hill and overheat, and then five minutes later you’re cold again.

-However, I walked in May last time, so might not need any of this stuff this time.
-Check the weather…
+However, I walked in May last time, so you might not need any of this stuff.
+Check the weather.
+Plan accordingly.

 Rain gear

-I mean, look, there’s a chance you’ll walk in the rain for hours so it’s probably best to be prepared for that.
-A few friends of mine had good rain jackets and a covering for their backpacks like this one and that seemed to work.
+I mean, look, there’s a chance you’ll walk in the rain for hours, so it’s best to be prepared for that.
+A few friends of mine had good rain jackets and a covering for their backpacks like this one, and that seemed to work.

 A hat